4ian/GDevelop/Readme.md

 ## License

--   The Core library, the native and HTML5 game engines, the IDE, and all extensions (respectively `Core`, `GDCpp`, `GDJS`, `newIDE` and `Extensions` folders) are under the **MIT license**.
+-   The Core library, the native and HTML5 game engines, the IDE, and all extensions (respectively `Core`, `GDJS`, `newIDE` and `Extensions` folders) are under the **MIT license**.
 -   The name, GDevelop, and its logo are the exclusive property of Florian Rival.

-Games exported with GDevelop are based on the native and/or HTML5 game engines (see `Core`, `GDCpp` and `GDJS` folders): these engines are distributed under the MIT license so that you can **distribute, sell or do anything** with the games you created with GDevelop.
-In particular, you are not forced to make your game open source.
+Games exported with GDevelop are based on the HTML5 game engine (see `Core` and `GDJS` folders): this engine is distributed under the MIT license so that you can **distribute, sell or do anything** with the games you created with GDevelop.
+In particular, you are not forced to make your game open-source.

 [node.js]: https://nodejs.org